conradbeach/dotfiles/mac_setup_manual_steps.md

 ### Desktop and Dock
 #### Widgets
-- [ ] Change default web browser to Firefox Developer Edition.
+- [ ] Change default web browser to Arc.

 #### Windows
 - [ ] Enable "Ask to keep changes when closing documents".